 South Lake Tahoe is minutes away; Reno, NV, is an hour drive

-The Tahoe Via Ferrata is located at Squaw Valley Resort in Olympic Valley, California.
-Start off your adventure with an introduction to the Continuous Lifeline System, practice basic skills on the Flamingo Buttress, and choose one of the two possible routes to tackle: The Sundial Arête or The Skyline Traverse.
+Begin your adventure with an introduction to the Continuous Lifeline System, practice basic skills on the Flamingo Buttress, and choose one of the two possible routes to tackle: the Sundial Arête or The Skyline Traverse.
 Tackle short verticals and airy sections leading to the top, and scramble along slabs, ledges, and rocky ridges with incredible panoramas.
-Adventurers that decide to try out the Skyline Traverse will also encounter two bridges and a narrow chimney feature climbing right through the mountain!
-Enjoy the amazing views from the top, take some photos, and hike back to your car.
-Relax hiking along the ridge that offers stunning views of Shirley Canyon, KT-22, and many other surrounding peaks!
+Adventurers who try out the Skyline Traverse will also encounter two bridges and a narrow chimney feature.

 Covid measures in Lake Tahoe, CA